pointyfar/hugo-walkthrough/content/walkthrough/002/index.md

 draft: false
 ---

 It is certainly not necessary to use or write your own theme.
-For this tutorial, a file is referenced as being located under `layouts/` may be placed in either `themes/<THEME>/layouts/` if proceding as a theme, or `layouts/` if not.
+If you choose not to use a theme, you will need to place the html template files under `layouts`.
+If creating a theme, place it under `themes/<THEME>/layouts/`.

 E.g. `layouts/404.html`